MSIA/2020-msia423-dimitrov-boardgameRecommendations/README.md

 make upload_raw_data
 ```

-### 5. Querying my RDS Instance
+### 2. Querying my RDS Instance
-If you want to get the boardgames data from my RDS instance then you will need to:
+If you want to query the boardgames data from my RDS instance then you will need to:
 - Have me tell you my RDS host
 - Have me create a user & password with SELECT privilages for my database
 - Enter these values in `config/.mysqlconfig` and do: